Skip to main content

 1. Submit the Nebraska First Responder Recruitment and Retention Waiver online application.

-2. File documentation each year with the Department of Revenue (DOR) verifying the requirements for Nebraska residency and employment of the officer or firefighter.
+2. File documentation each year with the Department of Revenue (DOR) verifying the requirements for Nebraska residency and status as a first responder or an eligible disabled person.

-3. Provide verification of satisfactory performance by the first responder:
+3. Provide verification of satisfactory performance by the first responder or eligible disabled person:

-• Law enforcement officers and their dependents satisfy this requirement by completing the Department of Revenue form (confirms 'possession of a law enforcement officer certificate').
+• Law enforcement officers and their qualifying child(ren) satisfy this requirement by completing the Department of Revenue form as it confirms the officer possess a law enforcement officer certificate under sections 81-1401 to 81-1414.19.

-• Professional firefighters and their dependents must submit the Certification of Satisfactory Performance form (available to download in MavLINK after completing the initial application).
+• Professional firefighters and their qualifying child(ren) must submit the Certification of Satisfactory Performance form (available to download in MavLINK) as completed by the fire chief of such professional firefighter's fire department.

-4. In addition to the above requirements, dependent students must:
+4. In addition to the above requirements, qualifying children must:

 • File a FAFSA form (UNO School Code: 002554)